AgenticSCR: An Autonomous Agentic Secure Code Review for Immature Vulnerabilities Detection: Experimental Setup

 \subsubsection{Data Collection and Filtering Steps}

-We start from a collection of 3,256 CVE public vulnerabilities provided by Iannone et al~\cite{Iannone2022TheStudy}.
-For each CVE,\footnote{See an example: \url{https://nvd.nist.gov/vuln/detail/CVE-2017-16016}} it contains a CVE ID, an actual bug description, a bug-fixing commit (or CVE patches) of the associated repositories, and the associated CWE vulnerability types.
-Following prior work~\cite{Costa2017SZZ}, we define a commit $c_n$ (a commit $c$ at the time $n$) as a bug-fixing commit recorded in the public CVE, and a set of vulnerability-introducing commits ($\{c_{n-1},...,c_{n-m}\}$) that gradually introduced immature vulnerabilities over time.
-To ensure that each of the sandbox environments simulates a local working environment, we define the pre-commit code change ($c_{n-m-1}$) as a working code change that happen before the vulnerability is introduced in $c_{n-m}$ and is fixed in $c_n$.
+We begin with 3,256 public CVEs curated by Iannone et al.~\cite{Iannone2022TheStudy}.
+Each CVE includes contains a CVE ID, an actual bug description, a bug-fixing commit (or CVE patches) of the associated repositories, and the associated CWE vulnerability types.\footnote{Example CVE: \url{https://nvd.nist.gov/vuln/detail/CVE-2017-16016}} Following prior work~\cite{Costa2017SZZ}, we define the fixing commit as $c_n$ and the vulnerability-introducing commits as $\{c_{n-1},...,c_{n-m}\}$.
+To ensure that each of the sandbox environments simulates a local working environment, we define the base commit ($c_{n-m-1}$) as a commit that happens \emph{before} the vulnerability is introduced in $c_{n-m}$ and is fixed in $c_n$.
 To annotate which lines are actually vulnerable, prior studies~\cite{fu2022vulrepair, tang-etal-2024-codeagent} often regard the bug-fixing lines as the actual vulnerable lines for a given vulnerability.
-However, in real-world scenarios, one bug-fixing commit may contain other changes that are not related to the vulnerability, producing noises into the line-level ground-truths.
+However, in real-world scenarios, the bug-fixing commit may contain other changes that are not related to the vulnerability, producing noise in the line-level ground-truths.
 To mitigate such noise in the dataset, we manually verify which lines are truly relevant to a given vulnerability.
-Given the large number of code changes, which makes manual verification infeasible, we select the data based on the following criteria: (1) CVE vulnerability that has a maximum of three associated the pre-commit code changes; (2) the pre-commit code changes is not larger than 112 changed lines (i.e., the median size of all commits), (3) the vulnerabilities affect Python, JavaScript, or TypeScript which are common programming languages at Atlassian.
-Finally, we obtained a total number of 144 pre-commit code changes, spanning across 107 CVEs, 92 public GitHub repositories, 33 CWE vulnerability types, and 3 programming languages.
+Given the large number of code changes, manual verification becomes infeasible; therefore, we select data based on the following criteria: (1) CVE vulnerabilities with at most three associated code changes; (2) code changes no larger than 112 modified lines (i.e., the median commit size before filtering); and (3) vulnerabilities affecting Python, JavaScript, or TypeScript, which are common programming languages at Atlassian.
+Finally, we obtain 144 code commits spanning 107 CVEs, 92 GitHub repositories, 33 CWE types, and 3 programming languages.
+Dataset statistics are summarized in Table~\ref{table-dataset-overview}.
+Notably, 34.6\% of CVEs involve multiple related commits, indicating that vulnerabilities often emerge gradually rather than as single, fully manifested defects.
+Because CWE types are sparse and long-tailed, we group the 33 CWE types into five higher-level categories following CWE-1000: \textit{Injection}, \textit{Authorization}, \textit{Information Exposure}, \textit{Resource Management}, and \textit{Control Flow}.
+Additionally, the vulnerable-line ratio of 12.9\% suggests that vulnerable code is interspersed among non-vulnerable changes, increasing the difficulty of accurate localization during early-stage review.